CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 ---

 ## Day 1 — Define & Explore
-*Focus: Exploring management actions around linked disturbances
+*Focus: Exploring where disturbance incident reports might overlap

 ### Our product 📣
 - A synthesis manuscript and high level dataset of forest management actions (maybe a map or something)